SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 """""""""""""""""""
 Gets the journal from Hoverfly.
 Each journal entry contains both the request Hoverfly received and the response it served along with the mode Hoverfly was in, the time the request was received and the time taken for Hoverfly to process the request.
 Latency is in milliseconds.
+It also returns its corresponding indexes.

 It supports paging using the ``offset`` and ``limit`` query parameters.